 The canteen at St Cecilia's offers a wide range of healthy food and has been awarded the highest level of Accreditation (Diamond) by the NSW Canteen Association.
+Our canteen has also been recognised as "Ocean Friendly".

 A manager is employed 15 hours a week by the school.
 She is supported by parent volunteers.
-The canteen operated each Monday, Wednesday and Friday from the first day of each term.
+The canteen operates each Monday, Wednesday and Friday from the first day of each term.
 Orders may be placed online via the QKR app.
 Orders placed by the students are delivered back to the classrooms.